14.1.1.1. Service Definition Specification¶

 documentation object must be generated.

-for the same service (describing two versions
+Two versions of the service definition for the same service (describing two versions

 of the REST API) may be compared programmatically to produce a change set, including: